debops/debops/docs/guides.rst

 various types of files: binaries, static data, variable data, and so on.
 These paths are commonly shared among various software on a UNIX-like operating system.
-Because switching the paths on many roles at once can become tedious, "root path" variables exist to define common directories that can be used by roles.
+Because switching the paths on many roles at once can become tedious, the "root path" variables exist to define common directories that can be used by roles.
 Using these, you can easily change where the various application files are stored, without the need to modify the roles themselves.

-It is advisable to set the root paths once and not change them through the lifetime of a given host, due to the fact that these variables are internal Ansible variables, and not "live" application variables - if you change them after the system is configured, and reconfigure it using Ansible with new information, some files might need to be moved to the new location manually (for example compiled binaries or generated data), otherwise applications might
+It is advisable to set the root paths once and not change them through the lifetime of a given host, due to the fact that these variables are internal Ansible variables, and not "live" application variables – if you change them after the system is configured, and reconfigure it using Ansible with new information, some files might need to be moved to the new location manually (for example compiled binaries or generated data), otherwise applications might